 Your lecturer/tutor is available each week for consultation outside of normal class times.
 Times that your lecturer/tutor will be available for consultation will be given in the first week of lectures.
-A list of times and rooms will be published on the Griffith College Portal under the "Support and Services/Teacher Consultation Times" link.
+A list of times will be published on the Griffith College Portal on the course site.